 Want to amplify your message beyond your networks?
-Launch a peer to peer fundraising movement that encourages your advocates to reach out and raise money on their own.
+Launch a peer-to-peer fundraising campaign that encourages your advocates to reach out and raise money on their own.
 Your supporters can create donation pages of their own and tap into their own social networks and introduce new donors to your organization.
-Best for orgs who have a little extra time to plan a campaign that involves contacting and motivating supporters to get involved on your behalf.
-Or if you have Kindful!
-We’ve actually got some pre-built peer to peer fundraising pages ready for you.
-Just email us to learn more!